Bike Industry Standards on Trial: Worthy Innovation or Marketing Hype? (Parts 1-3)

 Here are the results from the subjects addressed in part two…

-Stay tuned for the final video in this series, where we cover “in-between” category bikes, electronic shifting, the flat mount standard, and a whole lot more.
-To be notified when it’s released, and to help support our efforts, please subscribe to our YouTube channel here.
+In the third and final video of this series, we cover flat-mount brakes, downcountry “in-between” category bikes, electronic shifting, gravel suspension forks, and 1×12 drivetrains.
+Watch it below, and to help support more videos like it, please subscribe to our YouTube channel here.

-Here’s a list of the topics we’re addressing in all three videos.
+Here’s a list of the topics we addressed in all three videos.
 Are there any additional bike industry standards you’d like for us to analyze and dissect?
 If so, leave us a note in the conversation below.

 - Boost Hub Spacing